nitad54448/yappari-5-1/README.md

 This is a ';' or ',' separated values file as obtained from MFLI/MFIA, a Zurich Instruments impedance analyzer.
 As in the Zview text file, multiple data sets can be saved or read from this file.
 In the data folder that is provided with this installer you can find such a file containing 34 measurements of the same sample.
 It would be boring and useless to fit all these 34 datasets one by one.
 Yappari-5 can handle such multiple data sets.
 You should select the proper separator string in the Parameters page.

 #### Versa Studio par ####
 This type of file contains data delimited by <Segments> and >/Segments>.
-I did not exenisively checked this type of file, an example is given in the /data folder.
+I did not extenisively checked this type of file as I don't have access to this type of instrument, an example is given in the /data folder.
+If you encounter errors, feel free to drop me a line.

 #### Zview txt ####
 This is a Zview file, also an ASCII type, that can hold multiple data sets.
 Yappari will read all datasets it finds in this file and insert them in the datasets listing, with a name taken from the file name and a suffix indicating the position in the file : the first datasets will have __0__, then __1__, .. and so on.
-The separator setting will not be used in reading this file.

 #### HDF5-MFLI ####
 This is a HDF5 file, a binary file, that can hold multiple data sets.
 The datafile must be saved by MFIA or MFLI with impedance options.
 It must hold an _imps_ group.
 An exemple of such file is given in the /data directory, it has a _h5_ extension.
 An error will appear if the file does not hold _imps_ groups.